 Allocator

-The given table shows allocator function that is used in C++ Set.
+The provided table displays the allocator function utilized in C++ Set.

 | Functions | Description |